Gravin3717/-100-days-of-data-science-challenge/Dayy 73. Marketing Spend and Revenue Analysis in Snowflake/Readme.md

 ---

 *This project demonstrates a complete, modern data science workflow built entirely on the Snowflake platform, showcasing how to bridge the gap between complex data processing, machine learning, and interactive business applications.
-Created by Vatsal Parikh.*
+Created by Gravin Patel.*